22 Best Things to do in Niagara Falls, New York, in the Winter

 Cave of the Winds

-Cave of the Winds is open year-round, but the name is misleading.
-In the 1800s, a rock overhang allowed tourists to stand under the Falls.
+The Cave of the Winds is open year-round, but the name is somewhat misleading.
+In the 1800s, a rock overhang allowed tourists to stand under the alls.
 The Cave collapsed in the early 1900s, but the name stuck.

-However, the Falls access is limited.
-In the winter, the upper and hurricane decks are pulled down to be rebuilt in the spring.
-Luckily, the lower price for the tour makes up for the lack of decks.
+However, access to the Falls is limited.
+In the winter, they tear the upper and hurricane decks down, only to rebuild them in the spring.
+Luckily, the lower price for the tour makes up for the seasonal lack of decks.
 It’s still a magnificent view.

 The walkway is open daily, except on major holidays like Christmas and Thanksgiving.
 Bring footwear and clothing that can get wet.
 They used to provide sandals and a poncho, but on our last visit, they only gave us the poncho.